 The Role of OCASI in the IRCNFF Campaign

-OCASI - Ontario Coalition of Agencies Serving Immigrants has been working violence against women prevention for the past 14 years.
+OCASI - Ontario Council of Agencies Serving Immigrants has been working violence against women prevention for the past 14 years.

 From 2012-2016, OCASI was funded to support the provincial coordination of IRCNFF Campaign activities, develop this website, and coordinate online information in collaboration with community partners.
 This project benefitted settlement sector practitioners and communities of interest.